koreo-dev/koreo.dev/docs/crds/function-test/_v1beta1.md

         <td><b>inputOverrides</b></td>
         <td>object</td>
         <td>
-          Fully *replace* input values with those provided.
+          Patch input values with those provided.
 If this is a non-variant test case, these will carry forward to subsequent test cases.
 This must be an object, but the values may be simple values, lists, or objects.
 Koreo Expressions are not allowed.
 <br/>
         </td>
         <td>false</td>